 Pasadena, CA 91105

 First class free

 Pasadena Roving Archers have been firing arrows into hay bales in Pasadena's Lower Arroyo Seco Park since 1935.
 Beginners are invited to try their hand at the bow in beginners' classes offered Saturdays from 8 to 10am; advance registration is required and no walk-ups are accepted.
 Students are asked to arrive no later than 7:30am to be fitted for equipment.
 The first class, and use of the equipment, is free; subsequent classes are $10.
 A tip: the range can be hard to find without checking the map and directions.

 $5 range fee donation per person

 The Conejo Valley Archers provide an open public archery session every Saturday from 9am to 1pm, rain or shine (unless preempted by special events).
 Families interested in the sport can start with the basics in sessions led by USA Archery-certified instructors and coaches.
 All equipment is provided.
 In the interest of safety, children must be at least eight years old to participate.

 El Dorado Park

 7550 E. Spring St.

 Long Beach, CA 90815

-Long Beach has its share of armed warriors as well, and they sling their arrows at El Dorado Park, 1984 Olympic archery competition, on Saturday mornings.
-Beginners' class is at 11am, but the more advanced folks start firing their bows at 9am.
-The first session is a mandatory safety class held at 11:45am, and since this class size is limited to 15 participants early arrival is recommended.
-Children are welcome starting at age 8 - as are boy scouts seeking the archery merit badge.
+Long Beach has its share of armed warriors, and they sling their arrows at El Dorado Park on Saturday mornings.
+The beginners' class starts at 10:30am, and the more advanced folks start firing their bows at 9am.
+The first session is a mandatory safety class held at 11:30am, and since this class is limited to 15 participants, early arrival is recommended.
+Children are welcome starting at age eight, including Scouts seeking the archery merit badge.